Argyll and Sutherland Highlanders of Canada (Princess Louise's): Regimental tartan

 The Black Watch tartan, also known as "Government No. 1", or the Campbell tartan.
-The Argyll and Sutherland Highlanders wear Government No.1a which is very similar to the Black Watch tartan was, and is in current use, by several military units throughout the Commonwealth.
+The regiment wears Government No. 1a, which is very similar to the Black Watch tartan used by several military units throughout the Commonwealth.

 The kilt worn by the Argyll and Sutherland Highlanders are traditionally box pleated while those of The Black Watch (Royal Highland Regiment), who wear Government No. 1 Tartan, are knife pleated.

 Headdress

 The Glengarry worn by the Argylls is unique in having red and white dicing; other Scottish and Highland units generally have a black square alternating with red in the centre row.
 This pattern of dicing was worn by the 93rd Sutherland Highlanders on Kilmarnock bonnets and balmorals from their inception in 1803 to their amalgamation with the Argyllshire Highlanders in 1881, and on glengarries by the Imperial Argyll and Sutherland Highlanders from 1881 to 2006.
 Affiliate regiments in the Commonwealth also wear this unique pattern of glengarry, including the Calgary Highlanders.
 Regimental pipers in all Argyll-affiliated units wear plain black glengarries without dicing.